ChangePool/FamilyDAO/README.md

 ## Proposed Methodology

-The current proposal aims to elicit requirements for FamilyDAO features and functionality from a multicultural sample of individuals and family offices; prepare additional product and project management planning documents; and, network to assemble resources capable of creating and implementing FamilyDAO as an open-source, decentralized software application.
+The current proposal aims to elicit requirements for FamilyDAO features and functionality from a multicultural sample of individuals and family offices; prepare additional product and project management planning documents; and, network to assemble resources capable of creating and implementing FamilyDAO sustainably as an open-source, decentralized software application.

 <!-- Elicit multicultural requirements for FamilyDAO features and functionality from individuals and family offices -->